rezaamini-ir/easypanel/docs/component-structure.md

 ### Model for Component
 As was said before, each CRUD component must have a model.
-This model will be parsed automatically after creating a CRUD component in CRUD Manager page.
+This model will be parsed automatically after creating a CRUD component on the CRUD Manager page.
-If You want to change this model by any reason *(is not recommended!)*, you can pass new model in `getModel()` method in component:
+If You want to change this model for any reason *(is not recommended!)*, you can pass a new model in the `getModel()` component method:

 ```php
 public function getModel()